MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Supplementary Material

 \subsection{Ablations}

-In this section, we report more ablations to determine how the different components contribute to \methodnameshort's performance.
-We ablate on grid resolution in \Cref{subsec:grid_res_ablation}, followed by EAE percentage in \Cref{subsec:eae_ablation}, the contribution of map and object detector in \Cref{subsec:map_vs_detector_ablation} and finally the text-as-a-kernel querying mechanism in \Cref{subsec:text_as_kernel_ablation}.
+In this section, we report ablations to determine how the different components contribute to \methodnameshort's performance.
+We ablate on grid resolution in \Cref{subsec:grid_res_ablation}, followed by EAE percentage in \Cref{subsec:eae_ablation}, and the contribution of map and object detector in \Cref{subsec:map_vs_detector_ablation}.